troychaplin/superhero-api/README.md

 - Unique look and feel including a heading font that could easily be found in any comic book
 - Component composition to improve resuability
 - Simple yet fun custom component for data loading and errors
+- Added color elements to indicate if a hero is good, bad or neutral

 ## Built With